n-of-one/attack_vector_2/website/docs/gm/sites/basic/Creating a site.md

 A new node will always have an OS layer, which is represented by the house symbol.

 You can add new layers by clicking on the layers panel.
-Layers are described [here](../../../player/Layers).
+Layers are descri0bed [here](/player/layers/Layers%20overview).

 ![](../../../assets/gm/sites/layers-panel.png)